 Comparative genomics & trait evolution

-image1 Genome characterization and comparative genomics provide insights not only into the genetic makeup of organismal traits but also decipher the patterns of trait evolution across studied taxa.
-With the help of high-throughput genome sequencing data, I, currently, characterize the genome of a beetle species, both its structure and function.
+Genome characterization and comparative genomics provide insights to the genetic makeup of organismal traits and help in deciphering the patterns of trait evolution across studied taxa.
+With the help of high-throughput genome sequencing data, currently, I characterize the genome of a beetle species Zygogramma bicolorata.
 The project aims to delineate the genomic regions relevant to the species’ evolutionary history and its ecological interactions in diverse climatic conditions.

 Host-Wolbachia interaction